-Throughout my three-year immersion in computer vision, I am determined to pursue an academic career.
+Throughout my three-year immersion in computer vision, I have always been determined to pursue an academic career.
 Fundamentally, I believe 3D vision is a promising topic with a myriad of unexplored research directions.
-For example, AR/VR applications are recently very popular, which often involve reconstruction of complicated object geometries.
-However, recent works in 3D reconstruction rarely consider the computational budget, preventing their deployment on mobile devices such as smartphone.
+For example, AR/VR applications often involve reconstruction of complicated object geometries, but recent works in 3D reconstruction rarely consider the computational budget, preventing their deployment on mobile devices such as smartphone.
 In addition, I think combining 3D vision with temporal information is essential to model our 3D world.
 In self-driving cars, LiDAR produces point cloud sequences as outputs, requiring lightweight models to process them in real-time, which I think my experience in efficient inference can help.
 On the other hand, I believe adversarial robustness in 3D vision tasks deserves further investigation.
-From my summer intern project, I discovered that 3D attacks are very flexible and easy to succeed, which may bring severe threat to applications such as autonomous driving and robot navigation.
-I am currently leading a project studying black-box attack, which can fool point cloud models without knowledge of them.
+From my summer intern project, I discovered that 3D attacks are very flexible and easy to succeed, which can be a severe threat to applications such as autonomous driving and robot navigation.
+I am currently leading a project studying black-box attacks, which can fool point cloud models without knowledge of them.
 This can exacerbate the problem of adversarial robustness in real-world 3D applications.

 I am applying to the Ph.D. program in the Robotics Institute of CMU because of its impactful research groups.
 There are several professors whose projects are particularly appealing to me.
-Prof. Simon Lucey’s work on object geometry modeling and mobile computer vision fascinate me a lot, and I think combining them will enable practical algorithm deployment.
+Prof. Simon Lucey’s work on object geometry modeling and mobile computer vision is fascinating to me, and I think combining them will enable practical algorithm deployment.
 I also like his idea of injecting priors with model-based vision, which can improve the reliability of model output.
 Prof. Deva Ramanan’s projects on scene flow and videos spark my interest because we humans perceive the world as temporal sequences, which need efficient and robust methods to process.
 Meanwhile, I admire Prof. Abhinav Gupta’s work on the intersection of computer vision and robotics.
 I want to explore the robustness in robotics tasks, which is crucial for robots operated in real-world scenarios.
 Overall, I am fully convinced that CMU’s abundant resources and collaborative environment can provide the best guidance to my academic career.